JuliaInterop/MATLAB.jl/README.md

 #### Caveats of @matlab

-Note that some MATLAB expressions is not a valid Julia expression.
+Note that some MATLAB expressions are not valid Julia expressions.
 This package provides some ways to work around this in the ``@matlab`` macro:

 ```julia
  # MATLAB uses single-quote for strings, while Julia uses double-quote.